thecoducer/Windows10LikeCalculator/README.md

 # Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.
+However, if you want to install the WowCalci application then download the setup file from [here](https://github.com/thecoducer/Windows10LikeCalculator#Versions).

 ## Prerequisites